11

 analyzing different methods to solve a problem encourages students to

-think beyond formulas. - Application-Based Learning: In exams like JEE and NEET,
+2. Application-Based Learning: In exams like JEE and NEET,

 students are often tested on their ability to apply concepts to solve